random-applications/Source-Variability-Data/README.md

 PS C:\Users\User> python "Desktop\SVD" --projection VO3012 B19364
 ```

-As an added level of functionality, if projection is specified by no session code enterred, the program will change to the user input method.
+As an added level of functionality, if projection is specified by no session code entered, the program will change to the user input method.
 As projection is already specified, the program instead displays a warning message that the calculations will be undertaken.

 ```
 Windows PowerShell